imjoseangel/sandbox/docs/terminatingpod.md

 Do you know why a *Pod* takes too much time to get deleted or even hangs on the `Terminating` state?

-This post describes the *Pod* Lifecycle conditions, reasons why they could hang in the `Terminating` state, and some useful tips to get rid of them.
+This post describes the *Pod* Lifecycle conditions, reasons why they could hang in the `Terminating` state, and some tips to get rid of them.

 ## *Pod* Termination

 There are multiple reasons why the Kubernetes Scheduler can evict a healthy container.
 For example, the execution of *Pods* with higher priority, the drain of a node during a version update, an auto-scaling process, a [resource bin-packing](https://kubernetes.io/docs/concepts/scheduling-eviction/resource-bin-packing/) or a simple `kubectl delete` command.

-Kubernetes provides for graceful termination when *Pods* are no longer needed with [Container Lifecycle Hooks](https://kubernetes.io/docs/concepts/containers/container-lifecycle-hooks/#container-hooks).
+Kubernetes provides graceful termination for not needed *Pods* with [Container Lifecycle Hooks](https://kubernetes.io/docs/concepts/containers/container-lifecycle-hooks/#container-hooks).
 They are executed by the kubelet on the specific containers when it receives the event.

 ```mermaid
 sequenceDiagram